EricMFink/ProfessionalResponsibility/_pages/syllabus.md

 ### Grading

-Your grade will be based on three mid-term quizzes (10% each) and a final examination (70%).

-The midterm quizzes and final exam will consist of multiple choice questions, similar in format to the Multistate Professional Responsibility Examination (MPRE).
+Your grade will be based on a final examination consisting of multiple choice questions, similar in format to the Multistate Professional Responsibility Examination (MPRE).

-You will take the quizzes online outside of class by the due dates indicated in the Schedule & Assignments portion of the syllabus.
-The quizzes will be open book/open notes.

-You will take the final exam during the Fall term exam period.
 You will receive a copy of the Rules of Professional Conduct to use during the exam, which will otherwise be closed-book/closed-notes.

 ### Class Preparation, Attenance, & Participation